quay/claircore/docs/getting_started/libvuln_usage.md

 	// This duration will have jitter added to it, to help with smearing load on
 	// installations.
 	UpdateInterval time.Duration
-	// Determines if Livuln will manage database migrations Migrations bool
+	// Determines if Libvuln will manage database migrations Migrations bool
 	// A slice of strings representing which updaters libvuln will create.
 	//